DattuGaade/organic-shop-AngularFirebase/README.md

 ## Running the Application

+1) Clone or download the project and rin `npm install'.
-Run `ng serve` for a dev server.
+2) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.